2022 - A Year in Review

 A New Year and A Renewed Anticipation for the 2022 Riding Season !

-WR4 Educates Members on the Value of Corporate Giving Programs
+WR4 Promotes the Value of Corporate Giving Programs

-Better than a Santa Claus kind of day, and you wonder, "How can that be?"
-Let us explain:
+Better than a Santa Claus kind of day, and you wonder how that can be…

 Time for WR4 to Strut Our Winter Training Gains

 Summer is officially here.
 Everyone is riding themselves into mid-season form just in time for some of our annual marquee events.
 More than 80 members participated in what would be the last official Elephant Rock event after 35 years; one of the state’s longest standing cycling annual traditions.
 This ride meant so much to so many of us.
 For many it was our 1st official event, our first metric century or full century.
 Many friendships were made here.
 We even had 2 members get engaged at one of the aide stations one year.
 For all of us, Elephant Rock will be missed.
 One week later, 35 members followed by Sharon in a private support vehicle gathered at Copper Mountain for the 6 days of Ride the Rockies with over 450 miles of riding and more than 27,000 ft of elevation gain.
 The route was one of the hardest in the history of the event, but everyone finished.
 After RTR, WR4 finished out the June event schedule with Bike MS where 37 club members rode 150 miles over 2 days while helping the PRIMAL-Audi Denver-WR4 team raise over $125,000 blowing through their ambitious $100,000 goal putting the team firmly into 2nd place for fundraising.